How to Change a Tire

 1. Do not drive on a flat tire.
 You could damage your vehicle’s wheel or axle, both of which are expensive repairs.

-2. If you’re on the side of the road near Hillsboro or Beaverton, move to a safe place as soon as you are able.
+2. If you’re on the side of the road near Beaverton or Gresham, move to a safe place as soon as you are able.

 3. Turn on your hazard lights.